 Interactive Brokers has one of the lowest commission rates in the business but there are a few caveats.
 For option traders you are looking at no base charge and $0.50 per contract which is an amazing commission structure that won't be beat.
 However, if you are not an active trader you will be hit with lots of hidden fees.
 You need to spend at least $30.00 in commissions to waive most of the fees.
 Otherwise you will be charged a minimum fee for inactivity, real-time quote fee and platform fee.
 Most traders shouldn't have trouble hitting the minimum in commissions if you are trading regularly or with any size.

-In this day and age where applications are visually appealing and is built for the user the Interactive Broker platform takes a back seat.
-The platform is built to handle a multitude of products and currencies so in that department it excels however there is a learning curve.
+In this day and age where applications are visually appealing and are built for the user, the Interactive Broker platform takes a back seat.
+The platform is built to handle a multitude of products and currencies so in that department it excels, however, there is a learning curve.
 The platform has the appearance of an advanced excel spreadsheet where everything is laid out in rows and columns.